-Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver, and that you install the drivers in the order indicated in Table 4-1, on page 4-4.
+Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.

+Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 4.

-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.
+Note that you will also need to install the Bluetooth driver for the Intel and Killer modules (see "Intel & Killer Bluetooth Combo Driver Installation" on page 6-22).